Rickenbacker620/bilibili-transcribe/README.md

 # Bilibili transcribe

-A minimal Bilibili video info extractor, packaged as an installable **Claude Code plugin**.
+A minimal Bilibili video info extractor, packaged as an installable **agent skill**.
 Give it a video ID and it returns the **bvid / title / description / audio URL**, and by default downloads the audio into memory and transcribes it locally with [FunASR](https://github.com/modelscope/FunASR) (Alibaba's SenseVoiceSmall).

 ## What it does